Got an interesting project to discuss?

-The following is a casestudy on work done for Electric Coin Company, showcasing Zcash and Mobile Wallets.
+The following is a casestudy of work done for The Electric Coin Company, showcasing Zcash and Mobile Wallets.

 Cryptocurrency